HyperHDG/HyperHDG/Setup.md

 This command installs

-- `g++-10` is the default compiler under which HyperHDG is implemented.
-In principle, you may use any other C++ compiler as well.
-However, HyperHDG is regularly checked against the compilers in the set `TEST_COMPILER` of the [Makefile](https://github.com/AndreasRupp/HyperHDG/blob/master/Makefile).
+- `g++-10` currently is the default compiler under which HyperHDG is implemented.
+In principle, you may use any other C++ compiler that can supports `C++20` as well.
+However, HyperHDG is regularly checked against the compilers in the set `TEST_COMPILER` of the [Makefile]( https://github.com/AndreasRupp/HyperHDG/blob/master/Makefile).
+Thus, we recommend to use one of these if you want to be sure that HyperHDG works.

 - `git` is the revision control system, GitHub is based on.
 It is the recommended tool to obtain and administrate HyperHDG.